dantleech/blog/source/_posts/2020-08-10-inverness-rest-day.md

 _Grumpy seagull_

-I have been wanting to get a tablet for some years - but only one upon which I can install the Lineage OS (a free and open source distribution of Google's Android operating system).
-I wanted to have control of my own device as much as it's possible.
+I have been wanting to get a tablet for some years - but only one upon which I can install the [Lineage OS](https://lineageos.org/) (a free and open source distribution of Google's Android operating system).
+Which avoids much if not all the rubbish found on the shipped operating systems.

 In the shop I saw a number of Samsung tablets, and one Nexus from 2012 (I previously owned two of these, but they both suffered from a shattered